Grey’s Anatomy? House? Scrubs? ER? If you consider yourself a fan of any medical TV show, then one of these occupations might be perfect for you.

 If you like investigating, then you might want to consider being a medical examiner.
 You work a lot of hours by yourself trying to find out how someone died.
 This is a career that would be appealing to someone who enjoys mysteries and finding out the truth in order to help a family with questions about a suspicious death or when there are health concerns in the community as well.

 Medical Laboratory Scientist | Study a few samples

 Sometimes, taking samples of tissues and bodily fluids is the only way that people can get answers.
 An interesting career would be collecting those samples to be studied and then submitting them to a sample monitoring system.
 You’ll be able to see what kind of bacteria or viruses are growing in samples that you collect and how these samples are used to provide knowledge for the medical community.

 Travel Nurse | Travel to save lives

 As a travel nurse, you’ll get to explore an area outside of the hospital.
 You’ll get to see some of the most interesting and intense medical emergencies.
 Most of the time, you’ll fly in a helicopter to the scene, but there are times when you can ride in an ambulance.
 Another way to work as a travel nurse is to drive your own vehicle or a company vehicle to work with clients who are at home or in a nursing home and can’t get to a doctor.

 The patient’s life is in your hands, or at least their breathing and ability to go to sleep when you work as an anesthesiologist.
 This is a career that is rewarding financially and emotionally.
 You are responsible for ensuring that patients are put to sleep during surgical procedures and that there are no issues that arise during the procedure.

 Keep up with the evolving world of medicine with continuing education for ACLS, PALS, and BLS through eMedCert.
-Our certification and recertification courses are accredited, internationally accepted and completely online.
-For more information, visit our website or email us at [email protected].
+Our certification and recertification courses are accredited, internationally accepted, and completely online.
+For more information, visit our website or send us a message.